6 Signs That You Need to Switch to a New Brokerage

 5. Expensive Trade Commissions

-Nearly every brokerage will charge some form of commission when you buy or sell an investment.
+Nowadays, nearly every brokerage will not charge some form of commission when you buy or sell an investment.

-Often this fee is waived for transactions involving the brokerage’s own funds, but buying or selling stocks will almost always incur these fees.
+Those that do charge a fee, often waive this fee for transactions involving the brokerage’s own funds, but buying or selling stocks will sometimes incur these fees.

 Depending on your investment strategy, these fees can make a large impact on your overall returns.

 If you want to just invest in commission-free stocks, mutual funds and ETFs, trade commissions won’t affect you.
 If you like to buy and sell stocks regularly, you’ll have to pay close attention to these fees.